Field Note

 - Cold rain or durable shell: compare Patagonia, Orvis, and fishing-specific rainwear.

-- Hot boat or dock day: compare HUK, AFTCO, and sun layers.
+- Hot boat or dock day: compare HUK and Patagonia sun layers.

 - Surf trip: start with waders/boots, belt, shell, sun layer, and gloves before brand.